-All visitors to the municipal building are required to:
+All municipal offices have re-opened to the public.
+Visitors are required to:

-- Please maintain a distance of at least 6 feet between other visitors and staff
+- Maintain at least 6 feet of distance between other visitors and staff

 - Use hand sanitizer located throughout the building, if needed

 - When possible, interactions with employees should be done via phone, email or by other virtual means.
 Offices may be conducting business by appointment only.
 It is recommended that you contact the office by email or by phone prior to coming to the building.
 A list of contact information for the various municipal offices, along with a list of their responsibilities can be accessed here https://www.plainsboronj.com/148/Departments

 Recreation Programs/Food Pantry Operation - After much consideration, and with the health and safety of our residents always being our top priority, the township came to the decision to cancel all of the original summer programming and camps (which includes the Wicoff House Museum classes and events).
 For a listing of alternate programs and events, click here https://www.plainsboronj.com/DocumentCenter/View/8861/Summer-2020 The Plainsboro Police Department continues to partner with the Department of Recreation and Community Services on distribution of food through the food pantry.

 Park Facilities - All passive park areas (walking/biking paths and trails), including the Plainsboro Preserve, have opened to the public consistent with Governor Murphy’s Executive Order.
 We have begun a phased reopening of our active park areas where possible consistent with the Governor’s Executive Order.
 We ask anyone utilizing our parks to understand that:

 - Parking is limited to 50% of maximum capacity.
 Parking is prohibited in undesignated areas

 - Social distancing is required with the exception of immediate family members, caretakers, household members or romantic partners